isaachenrion/jets/src/README.md

 ## How to add your own problem
 - create a directory for your problem "/problem"
-- inside it, you need to implement problem/Training, problem/Evaluation, problem/ModelBuilder and problem/Administrator
-- these subclass the basic versions provided in /admin and /utils (see these classes for details)
-- you can also add your own preprocessing logic in a folder called problem/data_ops
+- you can add your own preprocessing logic in a folder called problem/data_ops
 - any models you build should go in problem/models